-This document explains how to make Anthos clusters on bare metal available for management in the Google Cloud console.
+This document explains how to make GKE on Bare Metal available for management in the Google Cloud console.
 This includes basic management such as being able to log in to clusters and view their workloads, as well as how to enable cluster lifecycle management so that you can upgrade, update, and delete clusters.

 Fleet members and the console

-In Anthos clusters on bare metal, a user cluster is registered to a fleet at creation time:
+In GKE on Bare Metal, a user cluster is registered to a fleet at creation time: